 In order to stay ahead of your brakes, you need to pay close attention to what your car is telling you.
 How do you know when your braking system might need some TLC?
 Watch out for these three signs that your brake needs to be checked:

 The squeal.
 There is perhaps no more obvious sign that your brakes need attention than that all-too-familiar, tell-tale squeal.
 If you listen closely, you can even identify which brake(s) need replacing.
-So, just what is it that causes this hard to ignore sound?
+So, just what is it that causes this hard-to-ignore sound?
 Generally speaking, your braking system works through friction between your brake pads and rotors.
 This friction naturally wears the brake pads down over time.
 Most brake pads have a built-in indicator to alert you of when they need to be replaced – usually a steel clip – that makes a high-pitched sound when it comes into contact with the rotor.

 Vibration.
-You may feel a vibration when you press on your brake pedal.
+You may feel a vibration when you press your brake pedal.
 This most likely means that your rotors are warped.
 Rotors may become warped if you go too long without replacing your brake pads, or even just from the pressure of driving down steep terrain.
 Either way, if your rotors are sending those vibrations your way, you need to have them checked out (and most likely replaced).

 A problematic pedal.
 Pedal problems can go either way – either too “mushy” or too “sensitive” – and each problem is indicative of different types of brake issues.
-For example, if your pedal feels mushy when you push on it, then there is likely a problem in the brake lines or hydraulic system; if your pedal is hypersensitive, the problem may be a worn rotor or dirty brake fluid.
+For example, if your pedal feels mushy when you push on it, then there is likely a problem with the brake lines or hydraulic system; if your pedal is hypersensitive, the problem may be a worn rotor or dirty brake fluid.

 Royal Auto Repair is your local auto repair shop that is dedicated to helping you with your car troubles.
-If you would like to schedule an appointment to bring your car in, you can call us at (510) 522-2667 or email us at email@example.com and we will get back to you within 24 hours.
+If you would like to schedule an appointment to bring your car in, you can call us at (510) 522-2667 or email us at firstname.lastname@example.org, and we will get back to you within 24 hours.